mike-normal13/CS-4480-Spring-2016/README.txt

 Also I took the assignment literally when it said that all client request must be in absolute URI form.
 If client requests are not in absolute URI form, the proxy sends a 400 message to the client and exits.

+Also, right after each run of my script, it takes about 10 seconds for the port my proxy is listening on for the client to unbind.
+I tried closing all my sockets at the end of the scripts execution, but that did not help.